-There are many reasons why companies and individuals use background checks in the state of KS.
+There are many reasons why companies and individuals use a Kansas background check.
 They are most often used for employment, sometimes used for tenant screening, credit, and financing, insurance, licensing and for permits and certifications.

 Also available are public background reports that aggregate records from many different sources to provide a ton of useful information such as: